ab007shetty/learnMERN/README.md

-# React Basics
+# Learn MERN

-This is a React-based learning resource for React fundamentals, deployed automatically to GitHub Pages using GitHub Actions.
+Learning resource for Js and MERN fundamentals, deployed automatically to GitHub Pages using GitHub Actions.

 ---

 ## 🚀 Project Overview

 - Built with **React** and **Tailwind CSS** for modern web development learning
-- Hosted on GitHub Pages: [https://abshetty.in/react-basics/](https://abshetty.in/react-basics/)
+- Hosted on GitHub Pages: [https://abshetty.in/learnMERN/](https://abshetty.in/learnMERN/)
 - Fully **automated deployment** on every push to the `main` branch via GitHub Actions (workflow file is already included in this repo at `.github/workflows/deploy.yml`)

 ---